Stars and Stripes Forever (film): Music

+The scene in which Sousa reads of Willie's being wounded in action takes place during a rehearsal of El Capitan.
+While the love song "I'm Afraid," which opens and closes the rehearsal scene, has no relation to Sousa — it was written by Hollywood composer Alfred Newman — the middle of the scene is played over a male voice singing "Behold El Capitan," a real song from the 1896 operetta.

 In reality, "The Stars and Stripes Forever" was first played publicly at the Academy of Music in Philadelphia on May 14, 1897, much earlier than the hospital concert depicted at the conclusion of the film.
 Ninety years later, by a 1987 act of the U.S. Congress, it was made the official National March of the United States of America.

 During the overture, which is played over the title credits, there are excerpts from many Sousa marches.
 The drum solo is a shortened version of the "Semper Fidelis" solo.

 Home media

 Stars and Stripes Forever was released in 2011 on a combo Blu-ray and DVD 2-disc set from 20th Century Fox Home Entertainment.
 It also contains two documentaries, "From Our National March to the Silver Screen" and "John Philip Sousa's Contribution to American Music".
 Also included: the original theatrical trailer and selections from the film's pressbook, advertising, and still photo galleries.